Gun company CEOs tell Congress they’re not to blame for mass shootings - NewsBreak

 GOP members Jim Jordan of Ohio and Clay Higgins of Louisiana inaccurately said that Democrats are trying to take away guns from gun owners.
 The assault weapons bill that Democrats are trying to pass would grandfather in semiautomatic weapons that gun owners already have.

-Rep. Byron Donalds, a Florida Republican, said Congress should not quickly pass laws based on tragedies.
+Rep. Byron Donalds, a Florida Republican, said that Congress should not quickly pass laws based on tragedies.

 “In my view, we do not have the ability to just simply pass laws because of tragedy or because of heartache,” he said.
-“Those tragedies do not change the Second Amendment to the United States.”
+“Those tragedies do not change the Second Amendment to the United States (Constitution).”

 “This is like blaming manufacturers of forks and spoons for obesity,” he said.
 “The American people have the right to own guns.”